ibeltagy/pl-semantics/README.md

     ~/mln-semantics/resources$ cd ..
     ~/mln-semantics$ cd lib
     ~/mln-semantics/lib$ ln -s /u/beltagy/workspace/deft/mln-semantics/lib/ws4j-1.0.1.jar ws4j-1.0.1.jar
+    ~/mln-semantics/lib$ cd ..
+    ~/mln-semantics$ bin/mlnsem gen prb		#Generate helping the files for a toy dataset I call it prb ~/mln-semantics$ bin/mlnsem run prb		#Run the toy examples or prb

 Running our system on different datasets
 ----------------------
-- RTE and STS datasets we have now are FraCas, RTE1, RTE2, RTE3, MsrVid, MsrPar.
-I will add RTE4-RTE7 and Trento dataset soon.
+- RTE and STS datasets we have now are FraCas, RTE1, RTE2, RTE3, MsrVid, MsrPar, Prob I will add RTE4-RTE7 and Trento dataset soon.
 Each dataset has an apprevition (listed in bin/mlnsem)

 FraCas: frc
 MsrVid: vid
 MsrPar: par
 RTEi training set: rte i train
 RTEi training set: rte i test
+Prob: prb		#This dataset contains few examples I selected.
+Each example represents one specific Problem.

-- First, some helping files need to be generated for each dataset.
+- First, some helping files need to be generated for each dataset using:

+	~/mln-semantics$ bin/mlnsem gen DataSetAppreviation

+For example:

-~/mln-semantics$ bin/mlnsem gen DataSetAppreviation for example, ~/mln-semantics$ bin/mlnsem gen rte 2 test
+	~/mln-semantics$ bin/mlnsem gen rte 2 test

 - Then, run the system for this dataset:

 	~/mln-semantics$ bin/mlnsem run DataSetAppreviation

--Please check bin/mlnsem for more details
+- Please check bin/mlnsem for more details

-Command line arguments:
+Command line arguments
 ----------------------
-They are all listed in src/main/scala/utcompling/mlnsemantics/util/Config.scala Default values are good enough to run the system.
+They are all listed in

+src/main/scala/utcompling/mlnsemantics/util/Config.scala

-One argument is not listed, which is the range argument.
+Default values are good enough to run the system.
+Only nne argument is not listed, which is the "range" argument.

 Let's say you want to run the 4th, 5th, 6th, and 9th pairs of FraCas.
 Command is:

 	~/mln-semantics$ bin/mlnsem run frc 4-6,9

 Import the project on Eclipse:
 --------------------

--Install Scala's plugin on your eclipse.
+- Install Scala's plugin on your eclipse.

--Use sbt to generate eclipse project files:
+- Use sbt to generate eclipse project files:

-	-java -jar bin/sbt-launch-0.11.2.jar
+* java -jar bin/sbt-launch-0.11.2.jar

-	-When it starts, type: eclipse
+* When it starts, type: eclipse

-	-Two projects are generated mln-semantics and scala-logic.
+* Two projects are generated mln-semantics and scala-logic.
 Import them to eclipse and you are done.

 Using Boxer
 -----------